 Fireboxes can send several types of log messages for events that occur on the Firebox.
-The log messages types are Traffic, Alarm, Event, Debug, and Statistic.
+The log messages types are Traffic, Alarm, Event, and Statistic.
 For information about log message types, see the WatchGuard Log Catalog, available on the Firebox Documentation page.

 To search log messages in WatchGuard Cloud:

 - Log in to WatchGuard Cloud.